arafato/alicloud-core-concepts-book/manuscript/interacting_alicloud.md

 Before we look at more detail at the various options let's first discuss the general API model of Alibaba Cloud since this is the very fundament on which every supporting technology is based on.

 ## API Model
 Alibaba Cloud provides a web-based management API to manage the entire lifecycle and configuration of the various cloud resources available on our platform such as ECS and VPC.
+These management APIs are refered to as **OpenAPI**.
+They are only routable with public internet access.
+In addition there is also the service specific endpoint which let you use the actual service's functionality such as executing a SQL query or writing data to an OSS bucket.
+This endpoint usually differs from the OpenAPI endpoint and is provided as an public endpoint routable from the public internet, and an internal endpoint which is only routable from a VPC.
+Please refer to the documentation of that particular service or look at the web-console of a provisioned service to get the endpoint schema.

 Alibaba Cloud performs authentication on each access request.
 Therefore, each request, whether being sent by HTTP or HTTPS, must contain signature information.
 Every service performs symmetric encryption using the `Access Key ID` and `Access Key Secret` to authenticate the client's request.
 Both keys are issued by the service *Resource Access Management Service (RAM)*.
 The `Access Key ID` indicates the identity of the client.
 The `Access Key Secret` is the secret key used to both encrypt and verify the signature string on the client side and on the server, respectively.
 A detailed example based on RDS can be found here: https://www.alibabacloud.com/help/doc-detail/26225.htm